 A metal detecting digging tool is also sometimes known as a metal detecting digging knife.
-This is a specially designed smaller trowel shaped tool that is used when more precision is needed to extract a target or object from a plug or hole reducing the chances of damage.
+This is a specially designed smaller trowel shaped tool that is used when more precision is needed to extract a target or object from a plug or hole reducing the chances of it being damaged.

 Metal detecting digging tools UK